 The advisory council members of Gompa - Tibetan Monastery Services are:

-H.H. the Gyalwang Karmapa, H.H. the Sakya Trizin, the Ganden Tri Rinpoche, H.H. the Drikung Kyabgon Chetsang, H.H.
+H.H. the Gyalwang Karmapa, H.H.
+Sakya Gongma Rinpoche, the 102nd Gaden Tri Rinpoche, H.H. the Drikung Kyabgon Chetsang, H.H.
 The Menri Trizin, H.E.
 Minling Khenchen Rinpoche and H.E.
 Choekyi Nangwa Rinpoche.

 The formation of Gompa - Tibetan Monastery Services was inspired by the aspiration of the senior lamas at the major monasteries in India and Nepal.
 Our aim is to follow their wishes and to help build a closer connection between the major monasteries and nunneries and their followers worldwide and with all those who have an interest in classical Tibetan knowledge, practice, culture and arts around the world.